 Finally.
 How much does it cost per year to run Clocktower?

 £440,000.
-We get no statutory funding; it’s all through local community, businesses, schools, trusts and foundations what we apply to.
+We get no statutory funding; it’s all through local community, businesses, schools, trusts and foundations that we apply to.
 So working with people like yourselves is absolutely key!